viam-modules/lorawan/README.md

 # LoRaWAN Module

-This module provides a complete implementation for handling LoRaWAN communication between the gateway and end nodes.
+Viam module for receiving data from LoRaWAN sensors.\
-Provides a sensor model for a sx1302 lorawan concentrator hat connected to a raspberry pi.
+`Sx1302-gateway`: sensor model for a sx1302 lorawan concentrator hat connected to a raspberry pi.\
-Provides a sensor model for the end nodes communicating with the gateway.
+`node`: sensor model for the end nodes sending data to the gateway.

 Compatible with:
 - US915 frequency band